michaelgeers6/personal-website/content/authors/admin/_index.md

 My research investigates the psychology of consumer behavior and decision making.
 It currently comprises two major streams.
 The first explores the cognitive and social processes involved in believing and sharing misinformation.
 The second explores how to empower consumers to make better decisions.

 Prior to graduate school, I earned a Master of Behavioral and Decision Sciences from the University of Pennsylvania.
-I also completed an MSc in Marketing (Trinity College Dublin) and a BA in Business Administration (Provadis School of International Management and Technology).
+I also completed an MSc in Marketing (Trinity College Dublin; with distinction) and a BA in Business Administration (Provadis School of International Management and Technology).